openspending/community.openspending.org/blog/_posts/2013-02-12-open-spending-in-morocco.md

 in discussions of spending, and by changing the costs can help enable some actors to participate where previously this was infeasible.

+The key point why I made in response to this question is that a Freedom of Information law can in theory substitute for government-initiated publication of spending data, but that this should be a complement, not a substitute.
+What I ought to have remembered to say was that the access to information, either via FOI or regular publication does not guarantee that the information be Open Data, which is effectively necessary for civil society use in OpenSpending.

 It was the experience of [MySociety](http://mysociety.org) that their parliamentary monitoring tools were never accused of being partisan.
 It's important to keep